coreyferguson/eukaryote/examples/TUTORIAL.md

 **Organism/Species vs. Individual/Population**

 The terms 'organism' and 'individual' are mostly interchangeable.
-Generally, 'organism' is used in the context of living organisms on Earth whereas 'individual' is used in the broader context of genetic algorithms.
+In this tutorial, when referring to an 'organism' it is meant in the context of living organisms on Earth whereas 'individual' is used in the broader context of genetic algorithms.

 The terms 'species' and 'population' are also mostly interchangeable.
 A species is a collection of organisms in the same way that a population is a collection of individuals.